-Evacuated Reference-Option
+Evacuated Reference - Option

-The two sigma expanded uncertainty of the vacuum sensor used to monitor the reference pressure is estimated to be the greater of 10% or reading or 10 mtorr (1.33 Pa) per year.
-Therefore, it operates at its optimal performance when the vacuum level is less than 100 mtorr.
+The two sigma expanded uncertainty of the vacuum sensor used to monitor the reference pressure is estimated to be less than or equal to 10 mtorr (1.33 Pa) per year.
 This uncertainty component should be combined RSS with the primary sensor uncertainty when operating in the absolute mode with an evacuated reference vacuum sensor.